 Diffuse Color – Controls the diffuse component of the shader.
 Use this for materials made out of cloth threads or other non-translucent fibers, as well as for dirty hair.
-Note that clean hair or fur does not normally have a diffuse component, so in that case leave the parameter black.

 Diffuse Amount – The amount for the diffuse component of the material.

 Note that real-world hair or fur does not have a diffuse component.
 Although the diffuse parameter allows for some artistic control, for realistic results it is best to disable it by leaving the Diffuse Color black.